What is aortic thromboembolism?

 is to keep the cat stress free."

-Because stressed cats tend to not eat, it is important to encourage food intake in any way possible.
+Because stressed cats tend not to eat, it is important to encourage food intake in any way possible.
 Cats who stop eating suddenly can accumulate fats in the liver, a condition called hepatic lipidosis or fatty liver syndrome.
 This condition can be fatal.

 Surgical removal of the aortic thromboembolism is typically not recommended, as these are high-risk patients from their severe heart disease.